 - 1. Replace the spark plug with an NGK BPMR7A (or equivalent), gapped to 0.6 mm. - 2.
-Extract the fuel filter from inside the fuel tank, and then remove and replace the filter element.
+Use a hooked wire to extract the fuel filter from inside the fuel tank, and then remove and replace the filter element.
 Before replacing the filter, inspect the condition of the fuel line.
 If damage or deterioration are noted, the saw must be removed from service until it can be inspected by a Shindaiwa-trained service technician.